 The Great Britain government saw the British military presence in the American colonies on American soil as providing protection.
 Accordingly, they saw nothing wrong in forcing the colonial populations to accommodate British soldiers in private citizens’ homes.
 This process of billeting British troops on the civilian population was extremely unpopular.

-While the British government was happy for the colonialists to accommodate soldiers, mostly at their own expense, they differed in their view.
-Most colonialists saw it as an imposition and a challenge to their right to privacy and freedom to carry on with their lives unhindered.
+While the British government was happy for the colonists to accommodate soldiers, mostly at their own expense, the hosts differed in their view.
+Most Americans saw it as an imposition and a challenge to their right to privacy and freedom to carry on with their lives unhindered.

 On June 1st, he invoked the Insurrection Act 1807.
-Troops of the National Guard were deployed across America to those cities where protests had been loudest.
+National Guard Troops were deployed across America to those cities where protests had been loudest.
 It has been estimated that some 75,000 National Guardsmen had been sent to “protect life and preserve property, peace and public safety.”